-My research concentrates on US race politics in the cultural industries and criminal justice since the mid-1960s in the US and UK, with a particular focus on black popular culture and white institutional and identity politics.
+My research concentrates on race politics in the cultural industries and criminal justice since the mid-1960s in the US and UK, with a particular focus on black popular culture and white institutional and identity politics.

-I am completing a research project that examines race politics in Hollywood since the 1960s.
-It explores the film industry's heightened symbolic representation on screen and also battles to reform and transform production cultures behind the scenes in a period of profound reconfiguration.
-Monograph A Piece of the Action: Race and Labor in Post-Civil Rights Hollywood, will be published by Columbia University Press in 2019.
-I have published articles related to this project in Journal of American History, Screen, Popular Communication, Velvet Light Trap and Cinema Journal.
+My most recent research project examined race politics in Hollywood since the 1960s, exploring Hollywood's heightened symbolic representation of race on screen and also the battles to reform and transform its production cultures behind the scenes in a period of profound reconfiguration.
+Monograph A Piece of the Action: Race and Labor in Post-Civil Rights Hollywood (Columbia University Press, Jan.
+2020) and articles in Journal of American History, Screen, Popular Communication, Velvet Light Trap and Cinema Journal.
 This work has been supported by a Leverhulme Trust Fellowship and an Arts and Humanities Research Council (AHRC) small grant.

-Another research focus is hip hop culture.
-My previous book Nuthin' But a 'G' Thang: The Culture and Commerce of Gangsta Rap (Columbia University Press) looked at the vernacular histories, commercial contexts, and social significance of gangsta rap.
-This book focuses on the material and discursive determinants of this controversial production trend in the 1980s and 1990s.
-I developed my long-term interest in rap music in the age of inequality with the article "Occupy Wall Street, Racial Neoliberalism, and New York's Hip Hop Moguls," (American Quarterly, 2016).
-This work in hip hop studies has been supported by the AHRC.
+Another central research focus is hip hop studies.
+My previous book Nuthin' But a 'G' Thang: The Culture and Commerce of Gangsta Rap (Columbia University Press) looked at the vernacular histories, commercial contexts, and social significance of gangsta rap in the 1980s and 1990s.
+I developed my long-term interest in rap music in the age of inequality with the article "Occupy Wall Street, Racial Neoliberalism, and New York's Hip Hop Moguls" (American Quarterly, 2016).
+This work in hip hop studies has been supported by two AHRC small grants.